discordjs/guide/guide/creating-your-bot/commands-with-user-input.md

 We'll actually be tackling 2 things at once here.
 Things will be explained along the way, so don't worry if you don't understand immediately.

-Go to your main bot file and find the `client.on('message')` bit.
+Go to your main bot file and find the `client.on('message', ...)` bit.
 Inside of it, add these 4 lines at the very top of it.

 ```js
 if (!message.content.startsWith(prefix) || message.author.bot) return;